 Habitat and Ecology

-It can be found in the Puna Ecoregion.
-Individuals have been found during the early afternoon in terrestrial bromeliads surrounded by the Peruvian Feather Grass (Stipa ichu) on a hillside (Lehr et al. 2006).
+It can be found in the Puna Ecoregion and scrubland habitat dominated by terrestrial bromeliads and Peruvian feather grass (Lehr et al. 2006, von May 2016).
+Individuals have been found during the early afternoon in terrestrial bromeliads, of the genus Tillandsia, surrounded by the Peruvian Feather Grass (Stipa ichu) on a hillside (Lehr et al. 2006).
 It is restricted to habitat patches where terrestrial bromeliads grow, which are uncommon (E. Lehr pers. comm.
 April 2013).
 It is presumed to breed by direct development.

 PopulationA total of 16 individuals were found over the course of three person/days in 2003 (von May et al. 2008).
 Until 2014, the type locality had not been surveyed since the species was discovered in 2003.
 In March 2014, surveys were conducted 10–15 km E-SE from Huasahuasi, and of 150 terrestrial bromeliads inspected between 9:00 and 16:00 h, seven individuals were detected at two sites (von May 2016).
 Three additional sites were surveyed along the Carretera Central (section connecting Palca and San Ramón) and one site along the road connecting the Carretera Central and Huasahuasi (the type locality), but no additional individuals were observed (von May 2016).
 Due to ongoing decline in the extent and quality of habitat, the population is suspected to be decreasing.